u9n/dlms-cosem/README.md

 # Training / Consultancy / Commercial Support

 We offer consultancy service and training services around this library and general DLMS/COSEM.
-If you are interested in out services just reach out to us.
+If you are interested in our services just reach out to us.

 If you have implemented a solution based on this library we also offer a commercial support scheme.